open-api-spex/open_api_spex/README.md

 ## Validate Responses

-API responses can be tested against schemas using `OpenApiSpex.Test.Assertions` also:
+API responses can be tested against schemas using `OpenApiSpex.TestAssertions` also:

 ```elixir
 use MyAppWeb.ConnCase